 Online degrees remain most popular for students working toward an associate’s or bachelor’s degree.
 A survey by Eduventures estimates that about 29 percent of online students are working toward an for associate’s degree, 42 percent toward a bachelor’s, 27 percent toward a master’s, and 3 percent toward a doctorate.
 Expect those numbers to shift in coming years.
 Business has long been the most popular degree online, and Fortune magazine reports that some MBA programs are now enrolling more students online than in traditional programs.

 If the increasing quality of online programs has you thinking of bypassing the classroom, we can help you decide.
 We’ll dig into the data that shows who is learning online, why students are choosing this path, and what employers think about online degrees.

 Those who began college but didn’t finish

 Online programs rarely draw the 18-year-olds who spent the summer touring college campuses with Mom and Dad.
 The greatest proportion of online students are in their late 20s and early 30s, according to a survey by Learninghouse and Aslanian Market Research.
 And about 80 percent of online students have earned some college credits elsewhere.

 Online programs are increasingly willing to accept transfer credits in an effort to accommodate these students.
 The University of Washington created an online program with reduced tuition specifically for students who already had some college.
-The state’s universities estimated that there were 900,000 adults in Washington state alone who had begun college but hadn’t finished, according to a Seattle Times article.
+The state’s universities estimated that there were 900,000 adults in Washington state alone who had begun college but hadn’t finished.

 Those who are balancing a career or family, or both